 The Top 5 Bird Cliffs in the Arctic

-Let’s explore the top bird cliffs you may encounter on your arctic expedition:
+Let’s explore the top bird cliffs you may encounter on your Arctic expedition

-5. Coburg Island, Nunavut, Canada
+1. Coburg Island, Nunavut, Canada

 Cobourg Island, Nunavut

-4. Cambridge Point, Nunavut, Canada
+2. Cambridge Point, Nunavut, Canada

 One specific location on Coburg Island, Cambridge Point, is worth a mention all its own for its incredible bird cliffs.